niktnikt/cube/README.md

-Simple cube timer - my first project in node.js :)
+This app was made using node.js :)